 Ozzy is our celebrity resident at Lincolnshire Wildlife Park, appearing in many Nature television programmes as well as children’s television… he came to us looking for a retirement home!
 He’s rather crazy-looking and eccentric but overall quite friendly.
-With his large enclosure for roaming and living next door to the Walkthrough Aviary, he has plenty of companionship next to those noisy neighbours.
+He has recently been joined by two young ladies born on 6th April 2018 named Hettie & Bettie.
+They were named by our visitors through one of our popular Facebook competitions & get on very well with Ozzy, running him around in circles!
 The Emu is the largest bird in Australia and its bone structure is very similar to some species of Dinosaur!
-Although Ozzy is a flightless bird, he has extremely powerful legs and feet which are used for fighting… a meaningful kick from an Emu can be fatal.
+Although they are a flightless bird, they have extremely powerful legs and feet which are used for fighting… a meaningful kick from an Emu can be fatal.

 True to his name, our Crane is named Stanley and also true to his name he is very elegant and beautiful.
 Cranes are also known as Paradise Cranes or Blue Cranes and are the National Bird of South Africa, featuring on their 5 cent coin.
 They are mostly found in dry grasslands but are also spotted near farming pastures.
 Although Cranes are known to be sociable creatures and often mate for life, they can become very territorial; especially during mating season.
 Stanley Cranes are different from other species of Crane because they use their bill to pluck foods from the surface of soil rather than using it to find the food hidden in the soil.